Executive Pastry Chef Jasmina Bojic

 A full-time position and seven years later, Bojic moved uptown to Tavern on the Green, which served hundreds of thousands of diners a year and saw her team turning out up to 800 desserts each day.
 “It had a reputation of being a factory, but that’s why I wanted to do it,” she recalls of her tenure at the Central Park landmark.
 “I love the action, the business, the craziness of what I do.”

 Bojic also loves the way her profession continuously transforms and reinvents itself.
-Tastes and techniques change constantly, she says: “Ten years ago it was soooo hard to create a showpiece with chocolate and sugar.
+Tastes and techniques change constantly, she says: “Ten years ago it was so hard to create a showpiece with chocolate and sugar.
 It’s still a challenge.
 But there are so many tools available now, the process is easier, cleaner and crisper.”
 She keeps up on the latest advancements by perusing trade journals, dining out incessantly, and taking periodic trips to attend pastry seminars at the famed Lenôtre school in Paris.

 Tastes change, too, with consumer trends running two or three years on average as far as Bojic can tell.
 “One year it’s macaroons, then it’s doughnuts, and then it’s cupcakes.
 Whatever it is, suddenly everyone has to have it.”
 Shying away from sugar because of diabetes?
 Trying to stay vegan, dairy- or gluten-free?
 “We can create desserts that are right for anybody.”